GitExplorer001/store_locator/README.md

 📌 **Required fields**:
 - `name`, `city`, `phone`, `timings`, `map`
-- Provide the iframe link of the location in the `map` field, the script will automatically extract lattitude and longtitude.
+- Provide `<iframe>` link of the location in the `map` field, the script will automatically extract lattitude and longtitude.

 Provide either:
 - `state`, `postal_code`, `country`